Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 ### Plotting with DataFrames

-The Pandas DataFrame has plotting functions of its own that wrap the functionality in Matplotlib.
+The Pandas DataFrame has plotting methods of its own that wrap the functionality in Matplotlib.
 If your data is stored in a DataFrame, you can call `plot()` on the DataFrame itself.
 The following example produces the same blue line chart as the example in the previous section:

 ```python
 column_names = ['Celsius','Fahrenheit']